isinaltinkaya/adv_binf_2021_week1/day1/README.md

 **bgzip (Blocked GNU Zip Format):** Sequence files are usually zipped by bgzip (e.g. `vcf.gz`). bgzip files can be uncompressed with using gunzip

+If you still have some time left, try to answer these questions:
-- Base counts: How many As, Cs, Gs, Ts and Ns are there in each FASTQ file?
+- How many As, Cs, Gs, Ts and Ns are there in each FASTQ file?
 - How can we calculate the GC content using a FASTQ file?
 - How long is the reference genome?
 - How many reads has their mates were unmapped?